twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 {% endhighlight %}

 We're sending this event back to the eventsObserver to dispatch our new Event.
 Notice we have to dispatch this event on a specific scheduler.
 If we don't, we'll hit a deadlock.
 It's a ReactiveCocoa implementation detail and beyond the scope of this post, so for the time being, just notice we have to add that line to any observers that map to new events.

+[^14]: If you are unfamiliar to MVVM, you may be wondering why the View layer didn't simply issue a RequestReadTodos Event directly instead of relaying the RequestTodoViewModels Event through the ViewModelServer.
+It's a welcome layer of indirection to have our View layer be unaware of all matters related to the Model layer.
+It introduces a predictability for yourself and others on the project that all types of objects and values obey the same set of rules with regards to what they're allowed to do and which other objects they're allowed to talk to.
+It it certainly overhead, and feels like it in the early stages of a project, but in large projects I've rarely found it to be unwarranted optimization.

 #### Event.ResponseTodos